top of page

 וַיִּנָּצוּ, בַּמַּחֲנֶה

-The stories utilize similar language, making it impossible to ignore the linguistic as well as the thematic parallel.
-But what exactly is the Torah teaching us through this comparison and how does it answer the dilemmas presented in the narrative?
-I want to suggest that one answer may lie with both Adler and a dissonance that can be felt often between sanctity and morality.
-In the book of Shemot we are told of Moshe’s upbringing, which was inconsistent to say the least.
-Pulled between two cultures, two languages, two mothers, two worlds, it is no surprise that Moshe is uncertain of his own identity.
-Having been given everything he needed, having been spoilt in materialism and plenitude, and having known that he could ‘blame’ his ills on his unstable early life, in a Freudian reality Moshe could have been a very different person.
-Instead we see a man who looks at his present situation, who goes out from his world, not to ‘leave’ his responsibilities and obligations to morality and humanity, but rather to engage in the injustice he feels so deeply in his bones.
+In the book of Shemot we are told of Moshe's upbringing, which was inconsistent to say the least.
+Pulled between two cultures, two languages, two mothers, two worlds, it is unsurprising that Moshe is uncertain of his own identity.
+In a Freudian reality it would be easy for Moshe to blame his ills on his early circumstances.
+Instead we see a man who chooses to sacrifice his privileged existence, not to abscond his responsibilities and obligations, but rather to engage in the injustice he feels so deeply in his bones.
 There is no doubt in his mind, and in the mind of the reader, that the reality in Egypt was unjust and immoral.
-What Moshe does, may be ‘illegal’ but it is certainly not ‘unjust’ or ‘immoral’.
+What Moshe does may be 'illegal', but it is certainly not 'unjust' or 'immoral'.
 He sees someone suffering and he intervenes to save them.
 He sees two men arguing and he attempts to arbitrate between them.
 Moshe is a man who lives in the present.
-Adopting the Adlerian worldview, he chooses to listen to his inner convictions and not be swayed by his past.
-He is a man that resolves to create his own future, and not be determined by the path laid out for him.
+Adopting the Adlerian terms, he chooses to listen to his inner convictions and not be swayed by his past.
+He is a man that chooses agency rather than acquiescence to circumscribed reality.

-The incident of the Blasphemer that we read in our Parsha is complex, in many ways heart breaking and most certainly difficult to grapple with.
-The Midrash as well as many commentators suggest that the man in question is a mamzer [5]-that his mother – Shelomit bat Divri was either raped or had an illicit relationship with an Egyptian man.
-[6] If this is the case, which for our purposes we will presume it to be, then this man who has a ‘double identity’, feels as if he does not belong.
-Much like Moshe in the Palace of Paroah, he does not belong in either world.
-He has self doubts and complexities.
+The incident of the Blasphemer that we read in our Parsha is complex, in many ways heart breaking and most certainly difficult to accept.
+The Midrash as well as many commentators suggest that the man in question is a mamzer[4]-that his mother - Shelomit bat Divri was either raped or had an illicit relationship with an Egyptian man.
+[5] If this is the case, which for our purposes we will presume it to be, than this man who has a 'double identity', feels as if he does not belong.
+Much like Moshe in the Palace of Pharaoh, he does not belong in either world.
 He blames his mother, his father, the Jews and the laws of their God for his unfortunate circumstances.
-In so many ways we cannot help but sympathise with him, ‘who can blame him for feeling this way’, is our instinctive response.
-It is not the ‘fault’ of his mother who may have been raped, and it is not his fault that he was born into such a status.
-And yet……
+In so many ways we cannot help but sympathise with him, 'who can blame him for feeling this way', is our instinctive response.
+It is not the 'fault' of his mother who may have been raped, and it is not his fault that he was born into such a status.
+And yet......

-The Good and the Holy in our world are not one and the same, they can never be, and it is precisely because they are not, that we continue to fight for the ‘mamzerim’ and the ‘agunot’ and those we see as having been mistreated by the laws of the Torah, and so it should be.
+But in between all this, the good, the holy, the bad, the impure lies one principle on which everything rests that is non-negotiable and that is empathy.
+The Good and the Holy in our world are not one and the same, they can never be, and it is precisely because they are not, that we continue to fight for the 'mamzerim' and the 'agunot' and those we see as having been ‘mistreated' by the laws of the Torah, and so it should be.
 The minute we feel no sympathy for that man, is the moment we have lost our humanity.
-But we must also realise that in some other reality the good and the holy are one and the same.
+This is why I believe the parallel exists between the Blasphener and moshe; it moves us to understand that as well as the just and the good and the right, also needed is a deep sense of empathy, something Moshe, guided by his ‘mothers’, possessed in abundance.
+Empathy, justice and holy are not always congruent but even when they contradict we need to live in that tension, still fostering each in its entirety.
+In some other reality the good and the holy are one and the same.
 It is a perspective we cannot understand but Vayikra teaches us to be attuned to its existence.
-Our job is to teach our youth the lesson of responsibility and choice.
-We must show them that our choices are not determined and that because of that we have been given the greatest task by God to be partners with Him in this world to solve the situations we pertain to be unjust.
-We must continue in the path of our teacher Moshe in fighting from our very core what we perceive to be unjust, but equally sharing a strong commitment to the notions of sanctity and holy as laid out in Vayikra…..for there really is so much we do not and cannot possibly understand.
+Our job is to teach our youth the lesson of responsibility and choice and equally to install in them a deep and profound sense of empathy even when we may not be able to ‘change’ reality.
+We must show them that the greatest task by God is to be a partner in the fight against injustice, and to grapple with the tensions inherent in its search even when the solution eludes us.
+We must continue in the path of our teacher Moshe in fighting injustice, but equally sharing a strong commitment to the notions the holy and the sacred as laid out in Vayikra.....for there really is so much we do not and cannot possibly understand.

 There is one midrash that does not buckle to apologetics or reasoning and presents the dilemma in all it emotive power.
 Discussing the fate of mazerim it says: